slavrd/tfev4-aws-online-install/README.md

 For the installation process to be automated the user needs to provide the files containing the SSL certificate which Terraform Enterprise will present, the certificate private key and the Terraform Enterprise licence.
 An AWS S3 bucket will be created and the files will be uploaded to it.
 During the installation process the files will be downloaded to the Terraform Enterprise EC2 instance from this S3 bucket.

-The Terraform Enterprise version will pinned to avoid unintentional upgrades when the EC2 instance is recreated.
+The Terraform Enterprise version will be pinned to avoid unintentional upgrades when the EC2 instance is recreated.

 The Terraform configuration is divided into sub-modules.
 The root module in this directory is used to tie them together so that all resources can be provisioned with a single run e.g. for a demo.